maubuz/2W6-Notes/docs/wk2/wk2b_intro_html.md

 ## Link titles

-It's possible to give extra information about the link with the `` attribute.
+It's possible to give extra information about the link with the `title` attribute.